| |

 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, please visit my disclosure page.

-Let me start off by saying that I grew up in Southern California with lots of friends that are Mexican.
-This is the way all of their moms and aunties make their Chicken Enchiladas, so who am I to question tradition?
+I grew up in Southern California with lots of friends that are Mexican.
+This is the way all of their moms and aunties make their Chicken Enchiladas, so I am showing you exactly how they taught me to make this dish.
+Who am I to question tradition?

 Heat about an inch of oil in a small skillet over medium heat.

-Pour in enough sauce to cover the bottom of a 9 x 13 baking dish, set aside…..
+Pour in enough enchilada sauce to cover the bottom of a 9 x 13 baking dish, set aside.

-Enchilada sauce spread in the bottom of a baking dish cookingwithcurls.com
+Enchilada sauce spread in the bottom of a baking dish.

-Place tortilla into the hot oil 1 at a time.
-You just need to “soften” the tortilla not make it crispy…..
+Place tortilla into the hot oil one at a time.
+You just need to “soften” the tortilla not make it crispy.

-Fry the corn tortilla in hot oil in a cast iron skillet to soften cookingwithcurls.com
+A corn tortilla simmering in hot oil in a cast iron skillet.

 and continue the process with the remaining tortillas.

-Mix the chicken with about 1/4 of sauce in a small bowl…..
+Mix the chicken with about one-fourth of the sauce in a small bowl.

-Place a scoop of chicken and cheese in the center of the tortilla cookingwithcurls.com
+Shredded chicken and grated cheese in the center of a sauce covered tortilla.

 Bake for 20 minutes, until the cheese is melted and bubbling.

-Serve with Mexican Rice, Instant Pot Spanish Rice, and Refried Black Beans. 🙂
+Serve with stove-top Mexican Rice or Instant Pot Spanish Rice, and Instant Pot Refried Beans or stove-top Refried Black Beans.

 • You do not have to wipe off the tongs each time, but the sauce will splatter each time you place the tongs back into the hot oil!